sense-finance/point-tokenization-vault/README.md

 ### On The Off-Chain Dependencies

 - The vault is highly dependent on trusted actors – namely, the merkle updator and the admin
-- The trusted actors will slowly be replaced by a stake-validated network (e.g. an [Eigen AVS](https://docs.eigenlayer.xyz/eigenlayer/overview/key-terms))
+- The trusted actors will slowly be replaced by a stake-validated network (e.g. an [Eigen AVS Oracle](https://docs.eigenlayer.xyz/eigenlayer/overview/key-terms))
-- In the merkle root lies the universe, if you look closely enough
+- If you wish to make a merkle root from scratch, you must first

 ### Redemption Rights